Rigorous derivation of the mean-field limit for the signal-dependent Keller-Segel system: Introduction

 The rigorous derivation of PDEs from stochastic particle systems represents a fundamental challenge in mathematical physics and applied analysis.
 A particularly influential framework for such derivations is the theory of moderately interacting particles, introduced in the pioneering works of Oelschl\"ager \cite{oelschlager1985law, oelschlager1987fluctuation, oelschlager1989derivation}, where the Law of Large Numbers for interacting diffusions was established, together with central-limit-type fluctuation results.
 This approach, characterized by a specific scaling of the interaction potential that preserves nonlocality while weakening pointwise strength, has since been extended to various biological and physical models.
 For example, Stevens \cite{stevens2000derivation} derived the Keller–Segel chemotaxis model from a moderately interacting system, overcoming the lack of ellipticity, a common assumption in earlier mean field limits, by introducing novel analytical techniques.

 In recent years, significant progress has been made in handling singular interactions, such as Coulomb and Riesz potentials, which arise naturally in models of collective behavior.
 Lazarovici and Pickl \cite{lazarovici2017mean} analyzed a particle system incorporating a regularized potential and random initial conditions.
-Serfaty \cite{serfaty2020mean} developed the modulated energy method to treat Coulomb-type flows, providing a powerful tool for the analysis of the mean field without confinement.
+Serfaty and Duerinckx \cite{serfaty2020mean} developed the modulated energy method to treat Coulomb-type flows, providing a powerful tool for the analysis of the mean field without confinement.
 Subsequent studies on related models employing diverse regularization strategies have further expanded this line of inquiry, as documented in \cite{boers2016mean,bolley2011stochastic,chen2017mean,chen2020combined}.
 Currently, the relative entropy method, advanced by Jabin and Wang \cite{jabin2017mean} and further applied by Bresch et al.\cite{bresch2023mean} and Chen et al.\cite{chen2025quantitative,chen2025mean}, has enabled quantitative estimates of convergence for singular attractive kernels.
-These techniques have been instrumental in the establishment of various modes of convergence, including convergence in the Wasserstein distance (Carrillo et al.\cite{carrillo2019propagation}) and convergence in probability Pickl et al. \cite{lazarovici2017mean,huang2020mean,huang2017error}, strong $L^1$ convergence (Chen et al. \cite{chen2025quantitative} and \cite{olivera2020quantitative,olivera2023quantitative}).
-More recently, the moderate interaction framework has been instrumental in the derivation of cross-diffusion models; see, for example, \cite{carrillo2024interacting,chen2021rigorous, chen2019rigorous,li2024convergence}.
+These techniques have been instrumental in the establishment of various modes of convergence, including convergence in the Wasserstein distance (Carrillo et al.\cite{carrillo2019propagation}) and convergence in probability Pickl et al. \cite{huang2017error,huang2020mean,lazarovici2017mean}, strong $L^1$ convergence (Chen et al. \cite{chen2025quantitative} and \cite{olivera2020quantitative,olivera2023quantitative}).
+More recently, the moderate interaction framework has been instrumental in the derivation of cross-diffusion models; see, for example, \cite{carrillo2024interacting,chen2021rigorous, chen2019rigorous,li2024convergence,liu2016propagation, liu2019propagation}.
+It is also noted that the relative entropy is very useful when analyzing other systems, such as random-batch approximated interacting particle systems and various numerical schemes for SDEs.
+Huang et al. \cite{huang2025mean} prove a uniform-in-time relative entropy error bound for the Random Batch Method and improve its time-step convergence rate.
+Li et al. \cite{li2025sharp} establish uniform-in-time error bounds and invariant measure approximation rates for Stochastic Gradient Langevin Dynamics sampling under mild assumptions.
+In addition, the authors in \cite{li2025relative} investigate the implicit Langevin Monte Carlo method for one-sided Lipschitz drifts, and establish its discretization error bounds as well as geometric ergodicity via PDE techniques and coupling arguments.

 To study the relationship between the macroscopic system \eqref{pde} and its microscopic system \eqref{sde}, we need to introduce an intermediate particle system (Mean-Field equation).
 A key object in the mean-field limit is the empirical measure, a random probability measure defined as